Tamati-Rudd/SHARC-Runners/README.md

 4. Make sure to Build the game (Ctrl B OR File -> Build and Run)!
 5. Run it and enjoy!

-## Running the Game - [Through Build]

-Steps:
-1. Download the project from Github
-2. Navigate to build folder
-3. Open SHARC-Runners.exe

 ## Usage

 Provided the game is opened,